CTLab-ITMO/PROBEst/README.md

 **Plain text:**
 Serdiukov, A., Dragvelis, V., Smutin, D., Taldaev, A., & Muravyov, S. (2025).
 Efficient and Verified Extraction of the Research Data Using LLM. *Preprints*. https://doi.org/10.20944/preprints202511.2140.v1

 # License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-# Contribution

-We welcome contributions from the community!
-To contribute:

-Please read the [Contribution Guidelines](CONTRIBUTING.md) for more details.

-# Wiki

-Tool have its own <a href = "https://github.com/CTLab-ITMO/PROBEst/wiki">Wiki</a> pages with detailed information on usage cases, data description and another neccessary information

-# License